megsindelar/megsindelar.github.io/_posts/2019-07-12-Robot-Manipulator.md

 Software: Python, CoppeliaSim

-Github Link: Github link: <a href="(https://github.com/megsindelar/Robot-Manipulation)"> https://github.com/megsindelar/Robot-Manipulation </a>
+Github link: <a href="(https://github.com/megsindelar/Robot-Manipulation)"> https://github.com/megsindelar/Robot-Manipulation </a>

 There were three steps to this project.
 First, I generated a desired end-effector trajectory to pick and place a block.
 Next, I then determined the robot chassis configuation, based on its odometry, and the arm configuration, from first-order Euler Integration, at each time step.
 Finally, I then implemented a feedforward plus PI feedback controller to correct the robots path if it deviates from the desired generated trajectory.
 The model of my feedforward plus PI feedback controller is shown below.